dayanara846/Industry-Regulation-in-the-Commons/README.md

 Assumptions: All firms are homogeneous and have the same probability of getting eliminated.

 To see the theoretical outcome of this game for different industry sizes, I wrote a code ("Game_output_functions.R") that estimates the payoffs, best responses and equilibriums of each firm.
+The results of this code are in the file "Game Outcomes.pdf".

 To see the empirical outcome of this game for different industry sizes, my research team and I will do an experiment with 10-15 students at our university.
 Each of the students will be tasked with the role of a firm in this game, were all of them will be asked to provide their responses simulatenously and without cooperation.